 I love Oriental lilies so I always keep an eye on them.
 The calendar says it’s winter, therefore I didn’t even think about doing pest control right now in January.
 Usually that isn’t needed, but what I didn’t notice how high the temperature has been lately.

-It’s NOT cold.
+It hasn’t been cold at all.
 The slugs didn’t miss that fact, but I sure did.

-Buffet for Slugs
+Garden Buffet for Slugs

-To my dismay all of my young sprouts are being destroyed by voraciously hungry slugs and snails.
+To my dismay all of my young sprouts are being destroyed by these voraciously hungry slugs and snails.

 Though they had just emerged and are only an inch high, the slugs had them mostly demolished down to ground level.